Edson712/Movie-Finder-React/README.md

 # React + Vite

-A Movie finder made with React also consuming TMDB API.
+A Movie finder made with React also using TMDB API.

 Check it out at: https://edson712.github.io/Movie-Finder-React/